vipinsun/TokenTaxonomyFramework-pub/tools/Readme.md

 ./docker-build.sh
  ```

-This will build the Client and Service, starting the later awaiting client requests.
+This will build the Client and Service, starting the latter awaiting client requests.
 You can now start testing out the taxonomy.

 ### Test the Taxonomy